tearust/tapp-tutor/State_Machine_Replica.md

 [[State_Machine]] is the database tier that contains multiple replications.
 Every replication is a **State Machine Replica**.

-Every replica is a standlone state machine CML node.
-It sync with other state machine CML nodes.
+Every replica is a standalone state machine CML node.
+It syncs with the other state machine CML nodes.

-Our [[Proof_of_Time]] algorithm to guarantee that all state machine replicas run all transacctions (or called commands ) at the same sequence, therefore, the state will be kept the same along all replicas.
+Our [[Proof_of_Time]] algorithm guarantees that all state machine replicas run all transactions (or any called commands) at the same sequence.
+As a result, the same state will be kept among all replicas.